 Feature content from others and make it easy for others to tag, save and bookmark your blogs, images, and videos.
 Simply adding sharing buttons to your blog post pages makes it easy for readers to share the story with others.

 6. Define your brand voice

 Consider your content more than words on a page, it’s a conversation.
 How does your brand show up and sound in a conversation with another human being?
 That’s your brand voice.
 Developing a brand voice is a branding exercise that will pay off big time to stand out in the noise and not bore your audience to death.
 An easy way to test something you’re writing is to say it out loud.
 If it’s not something you’d say to a person standing in front of you, it is probably not a tone that would work well in social media.
 Consider how your brand would sound as a person having a conversation.

 The worst content strategy is to talk about your product or brand non-stop.
 However, what you do talk about must tie back into your brand position and business goals.
 Consider where this content fits into the sales funnel, buying decision process and customer lifecycle.
 Then, create value driven content that is relevant to your audience and aligns with your brand across the appropriate touch points.

 8. Kick ass at email marketing

 It’s the oldest digital tactic in the playbook.
 It is proven, it has a set of standard best practices and it works.
-Sold?
-Because social media is a bright shiny object, email marketing has gone by the wayside for many brands.
-Email is still the number one way most human beings communicate online, a high converter, inexpensive and an appropriate place to talk business and sales.
-Integrate this, and other channels in your repertoire, into your communications plan.
-There’s no excuse not to be doing this well.
+Since social media has taken the spotlight, email marketing has gone by the wayside for some.
+Email is still the number one way most human beings communicate online, a high converter, inexpensive and an appropriate place to ask for a sale.
+Integrate your content marketing program to email as a top distribution channel.